Knowledge Hub

 Usually 3-6 months of focused learning, plus 2-3 months of interview preparation.

-Should I work while learning?
+Should a student work while learning?

-If you can, yes.
+Yes, when circumstances allow.
 Work experience, even in operations or support, builds useful business context.

 Is independent consulting a real option?